 Outside areas and boundaries Visually inspected.
-The property benefits from private garden ground to the front, side and rear elevations with boundaries defined by brick walls and timber fencing.
-There is off street parking and a driveway providing vehicle access to the garage Ceilings Visually inspected from floor level.
+Private garden ground to the front, side and rear elevation.
+The boundaries are defined by masonry walls and timber fencing.
+Ceilings Visually inspected from floor level.
 Plasterboard lined.
-Internal walls Viewelly in an ested from the en level internal wans Visually inspected from floor level.
+Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 Timber stud and plasterboard lined.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Solid concrete at ground floor level and suspended timber elsewhere.
-Fitted floor coverings noted throughout.
+Solid concrete at ground floor level and suspended timber at first floor level.
+Fitted floor coverings throughout.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 The kitchen fittings are of a wall and base type with worktop surface areas present.
 Internal doors, skirtings and facings are of a timber variety.
-Chimney breasts and fireplaces Visually inspected. ., No testing of the flues or fittings was carried out.
-An electric fire was noted within the living room.
+Chimney breasts and fireplaces Visually inspected.
+No testing of the flues or fittings was carried out.
+A gas fire was noted in the living room.
+It should be emphasised that the flues were not checked or appliances tested.
 Internal decorations Visually inspected.
-Papered and painted.
+Painted throughout.

 Cellars NOT APPLICABLE Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply with fuseboard located in the entrance vestibule.
+Main supply with fuseboard located in the WC at ground floor level.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Manis supply with gas meter located outside in a meter box.
+Mains supply with gas meter located externally.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
 Plumbing where seen is of PVC and copper.
-Sanitary fittings comprise a two piece suite and wc compartment and a three piece suite in the en suite shower rooms and a four piece suite within the bathroom.
-It should be appreciated that concealed areas beneath and around baths and shower trays could not be inspected.
-Water spillage in these areas can result in dampness/decay and no comment can be made on inaccessible areas.
+Sanitary fittings comprise a two piece suite in the WC compartment, a three piece suite in the en suite shower room and a four piece suite within the bathroom.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-The property benefits from a gas fired central heating system with a gas boiler located within the garage.
-Hot water is provided by the gas boiler.
+The property benefits from a gas fired central heating system with the gas boiler located within the utility room.
+Hot water is provide by the immersion cylinder located within the hall cupboard at first floor level.
 Wall mounted radiators noted throughout.

-Drainage Covers etc were not lifted.
+Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Mains to public sewer.
+Mains to the public sewer.